Cosmology of the non-local Proca theory: Isotropic cosmology

 Let us now assume that the universe can be described by a flat FRW line element of the form

 where $a$ is the scale factor.
 The homogeneity and isotropy of the FRW metric implies that the vector field $A_\mu$ should have a form

 This form is the only choice which preserve isotropy and homogeneity of the universe.
 The antisymmetric tensor fields $\lambda_{\mu\nu}$ and $\xi_{\mu\nu}$ has six degrees of freedom consists of a 3-vector corresponding to the (0i) components and a pseudo 3-vector field corresponding to (ij) components \cite{maggoire}.
-However, in an isotropic and homogeneous FRW universe these tensors should vanish, because otherwise there is a non-zero 3-vector field which breaks the isotropy of the space-time.
-So, in the FRW universe, we have $\lambda_{\mu\nu}=0=\xi_{\mu\nu}$.
+However, in the isotropic and homogeneous FRW universe these tensors should vanish, because otherwise there is a non-zero 3-vector field which breaks the isotropy of the space-time.
+So, in the FRW universe, we have $\lambda_{\mu\nu}=0=\xi_{\mu\nu}$, (for the detailed proof see the appendix \ref{app}).
 Also note that the form \eqref{aa} for the vector field implies that the field strength $F_{\mu\nu}$ vanishes.
 As a result, equations \eqref{eq1}-\eqref{eq3} are trivially satisfied and equation \eqref{eq4} reduces to the Einstein's equation in the presence of the cosmological constant which has a de Sitter solution with the Hubble parameter of the form

-Note that in an isotropic universe, the non-local BP interaction does not contribute to the evolution of the universe.
-In the following, we will see that the non-local BP affects the perturbations around de Sitter space time.
-Also, in the next section, we will consider the anisotropic universe in which the BP interaction term will affect the evolution of the universe.
+Note that in an isotropic universe, the non-local Proca part of the action does not contribute to the evolution of the universe.
+It should be noted that in the local Proca theory, the equation of motion of the vector field gives $A_0=0$ and as a result the theory again adopt exact de Sitter solution.
+However in the non-local version of the theory, the gauge invariance implies that $A_0$ becomes arbitrary.
+So in the both form of the Proca action the vector field does not contribute the field equations in the FRW universe.
+In the following, we will see that the non-local Proca term affects the perturbations around de Sitter space time.
+Also, in the next section, we will consider the anisotropic universe in which the non-local interaction term will affect the evolution of the universe.